paulshen/vscode-css-in-js-fold/README.md

-# css-template-fold README
+# css-in-js-fold README

-This is the README for your extension "css-template-fold".
+This is the README for your extension "css-in-js-fold".
 After writing up a brief description, we recommend including the following sections.

 ## Features